skelton-group/RPi-Colourimeter-Experiment/Part1b/README.md

 For Mac users: WinSCP is a Windows-only program, but [FileZilla](https://filezilla-project.org) is a good alternative.

+### 1.5 Using a multimeter

+A multimeter is an instrument that can be used to measure voltage, current, resistance, as well as test out equipment such as LEDs.
+To set up the multimeter, place the black probe into the common `COM` jack.
+This is the ground (or negative) of a circuit.
+Place the red probe in the jack that has the voltage and resistance symbols.

+For this experiment, the most useful settings of the multimeter will be the ones for measuring resistance.
+To measure resistance, turn the multimeter's function select wheel to one of the Ohm $\Omega$ settings.
+The multimeter can measure resistance in the millions of Ohms, but the resistors used in this experiment will have a much lower resistance.
+To get the most accurate measurement of the value of the resistor, set the resistance setting of the multimeter to the closest one above the value of the resistor.
+You can start off with a very high resistance setting on the multimeter and then decrease it until the values on the screen start changing.
+Note that the multimeter changes the units (e.g. Ohms $\Omega$ or kilo-Ohms $k\Omega$) depending on the resistance setting that is selected.

 ## 2. Building the photometer

 ### 2.1.
 LEDs